Eric Rand, Owner

 Lauren joined the OPRC hospitality team last year.
 Her personality is inviting, warm, and she is one of the most knowledgeable team members at OPRC.
 Lauren “holds down the fort” each and every day.
 She is the first person you see entering the club, and the last person to wish you well as you head home.
 Lauren is one of the reasons OPRC feels like home, and she works hard to make sure everyone’s experience in tennis is a great one.
 Make sure you stop by and say HI!

-Jason Kane, Director of Adult Tennis
+Jason Kane, General Manager and Director of Adult Tennis

 Adult Lessons | Youth Development | Ranked Adults | Adult Academy

 I would describe my coaching style as: “Straight to the point” Hardcore, if you are a 4.0 and want to be a 4.5, I’m your guy.
 I am known in Kansas City for taking a good adult player and making them a great adult player!
 My tennis resume: Have taken 30 USTA teams to national championships.
 Taken many adults from 3.5 and 4.0, to 4.5 to 5.0 level players.
 Played for the Kansas City Explorers Pro WTT team 2010-2012 and Professional Doubles player 1995-1999.
 Years Teaching Experience: 20 years

 - How did I start playing tennis?
 It’s pretty simple, my grandpa used to to hit with me on a backboard.
 I just fell in love with the game that way.